5 ways to build customer trust on your site or app

-Each time a potential customer or client interacts with your site, you've got an opportunity to build a relationship with them.
-Like most relationships, the foundation will be built on--and revolve around--trust.
-But that’s not always easy to do.
+Each time a potential customer interacts with your site or app, you have an opportunity to build a relationship with them.
+Like most relationships, the foundation will be built on—and revolve around—trust.

 While it might seem like a mountain of a task at first, you’ll find that it’s a lot more manageable once you break it down into smaller action items.
-If you’re not sure where to get started, here are 5 things you can do today to not only create a trustworthy site, but also provide an awesome user experience.
+If you’re not sure where to get started, here are five things you can do today to not only create a trustworthy site or app, but also provide a great experience for your customers.

 You can have all of the FAQs and informational copy that you want on your site or app, but your users will always have questions.
 This is why it’s important to have easily accessible contact information.

-Just take a look at B2C sites like Verizon or Macy’s, and B2B sites like Marketo and Salesforce.
-You’ll notice that there’s either a link to their contact information, or a phone number right up at the top of their site, where it’s highly visible and easy to access.
+Just take a look at B2C sites like Verizon or Macy’s and B2B sites like Marketo and Salesforce.
+Notice that there’s either a link to their contact information or a phone number right up at the top of their site, where it’s highly visible and easy to access.

 Be sure to also couple your easily accessible contact information with great customer service, and you’ll have a 1-2 punch that’s sure to gain the trust of prospective and existing users.

 Internet users have instant access to information, so it’s no surprise that a majority of users want instant responses to their questions.

 One of the most effective ways to immediately address questions and build trust with your site’s visitors is through live help methods like chat bots, live help, or contact forms.

 Just like the placement of your contact information, be sure to also test the placement of your help options.
 After all, there’s no sense in having this feature if your users can’t see it or have trouble accessing it.
 Does it work better living in your contact us page, or as a tab floating over all of your pages?
 These are questions you’ll be able to answer after testing this feature on your site or app.

 3. Show off your customers